José Perelló Torrens: Biography

 Jose Perelló Torrens was the first and only democratic mayor of the 20th century in Tormos prior to the restoration of democracy in 1978.
 It was on behalf of the party founded by Manuel Azaña, Acción Republicana (AR) and Izquierda Republicana (IR).
 During the hard times of the Spanish Civil War (1936–1939) he had an exemplary performance and not allowed any violent deaths in the town of Tormos as well reflected in the "Causa General" or Franco judicial inquiry into the crimes in the "red zone" during the war.
-The most remarkable actión of José Perelló Torrens was to hide in a Tormos house the whole persecuted community of Carmelitas nuns arrived from Denia at the beginning of the Civil War.
+The most remarkable action of José Perelló Torrens was to hide in a Tormos house the whole persecuted community of Carmelitas nuns arrived from Denia at the beginning of the Civil War.
 He also avoid the crimes of the parish priest and the town's richest owners facing himself the criminals of labour union CNT who wanted to kill them.
 After the Civil War the Major was accused by the local chief of the Falange party and sent to a prison.
 The parish priest and son of the village of Tormos, the escolapio Luis Ripoll Ginestar, was the only postrepublican authority of the town who intermediated in the liberation of the Mayor of the concentration camp of Porta-Coeli (Valencia), avoiding certain death.

 In November 2009 his great-grandson managed, in the framework of the law of historical memory of Spain (2007), a statement of moral reparation and personal recognition by the Ministry of Justice, awarded to those who unjustly suffered persecution or violence during the Civil war and Franco's dictatorship.
 They have also received the same recognition, among others, Miguel Hernández and Lluís Companys.
-In November 2011 Tormos city council decided to give the name "Alcalde José Perelló Torrens" to a new street as an act of recognition to the labour of José Perelló Torrens.
+In November 2011 the Tormos city council decided to give the name "Alcalde José Perelló Torrens" to a new street as an act of recognition to the labour of José Perelló Torrens.